Copyright 2008-2015 Nokia Networks

 [docs] class DurationLimit(WhileLimit): def __init__(self, max_time, on_limit, on_limit_message): super().__init__(on_limit, on_limit_message) self.max_time = max_time self.start_time = None def __enter__(self): if not self.start_time: self.start_time = time.time() if time.time() - self.start_time > self.max_time: self.limit_exceeded() def __str__(self): return secs_to_timestr(self.max_time)

-[docs] class IterationCountLimit(WhileLimit): def __init__(self, max_iterations, on_limit, on_limit_message): super().__init__(on_limit, on_limit_message) self.max_iterations = max_iterations self.current_iterations = 0 def __enter__(self): if self.current_iterations >= self.max_iterations: self.limit_exceeded() self.current_iterations += 1 def __str__(self): return f'{self.max_iterations} iterations'
+[docs] class IterationCountLimit(WhileLimit): def __init__(self, max_iterations, on_limit, on_limit_message): super().__init__(on_limit, on_limit_message) self.max_iterations = max_iterations self.current_iterations = 0 def __enter__(self): if self.current_iterations >= self.max_iterations: self.limit_exceeded() self.current_iterations += 1 def __str__(self): return f"{self.max_iterations} iterations"

 [docs] class NoLimit(WhileLimit): def __enter__(self): pass